 - 4 cups mixed Asian greens, or mesclun greens

 - 1 cup sliced snow peas

 - 1/2 cup shredded red cabbage

-- Sprinkle steak with salt and pepper.
+- To prepare the salad: Sprinkle steak with salt and pepper.
 Coat a small nonstick skillet with cooking spray; place over medium heat.
 Add the steak and cook about 4 minutes per side for medium-rare.
-Let rest for (at least 5) minutes before slicing.
+Let rest for 5 minutes before slicing.

 Tips & Notes

-- Make Ahead Tip: Prepare through Step 1; refrigerate for up to 1 day.
+- Make Ahead Tip: Cover and refrigerate the dressing (Step 1) for up to 3 days.

 |fat||9 g (2 g sat, 3 g mono)|

 Nutrition Bonus Vitamin C (243% daily value), Vitamin A (120% dv), Folate (48% dv), Zinc (46% dv), Iron (35% dv), Vitamin B12 (31% dv), Potassium (27% dv).